 Just moved to the Netherlands?
 Get connected with your new friends and colleagues with this guide to getting a mobile phone and SIM card in the Netherlands.

-With more mobile phones than people, it’s safe to say the Dutch love being connected at all times.
+With more mobile phones than people, it’s safe to say that Dutch people love being connected at all times.
 It’s not surprising, either, given that the Netherlands is one of the world leaders when it comes to telecommunications.
 Furthermore, it boasts excellent 4G coverage and plenty of mobile operators.

 This increased competition has pushed operators to create a range of affordable mobile services that are perfect for expats and visitors alike.
 But with so much choice, finding the right SIM can be confusing.
-To help you out, this helpful guide to getting a mobile phone in the Netherlands including the following information:
+To help you out, here’s all you need to know about getting a mobile phone in the Netherlands including the following information:

 - The mobile network in the Netherlands